pbs-assess/gfiphc/README.md

 - the boostrapping now uses 10,000 bootstrap samples instead of 1000, as it made a difference for some species.

 Note that the analyses still exclude hook competition, but we are working on that (using outputs from `gfiphc`).

+Updates since the report that had 2021 data are:

+- 2022 data included.
+The survey had two extra new stations that had never been fished before; these are excluded in [iphc-2022-data.pdf](data-raw/iphc-2022-data.pdf).

 ## Differing data-collection protocols